-Great Glen U3A was started in September 2001 when a small group of interested people met together in the Methodist Hall and formed a steering committee under the Chairmanship of Mary Lawson.
+Great Glen U3A was founded in November 2001 when a small group of interested people met together in the Methodist Hall and formed a steering committee under the Chairmanship of Mary Lawson.

 From the beginning the stated aims were to provide a means for retired and semi-

 These were to include educational, physical and social activities, but above all to be FUN.
 No formal tuition was to be included and no qualifications required or given.
 As far as possible the groups were to function on a self-

 We were fortunate, in that we were able to rent ideal premises at the Methodist Church, and that there were many and varied talents in the village which could be tapped.
 Group leaders willingly gave their time and expertise, with the result that our membership quickly grew.

 For our monthly meetings, we have outgrown the Methodist Church Hall, and so these are now held in the Village Hall.